VeggieOrz/gitTest/README.md

 **4.add file to the cache**
 ```
 $git add <filename>

+# add all changes to the cache, include deleting files.
+$git add .
 ```

 **5.commit files from cache to repository, -m is meaned the information**